 Using our StartUs Insights Platform, covering 1.116.000+ startups & emerging companies, we looked at innovation in the field of engineering.
 For this research, we identified 165 relevant solutions and picked 5 to showcase below.
 These companies were chosen based on a data-driven startup scouting approach, taking into account factors such as location, founding year, and technology among others.
 Depending on your specific criteria, the top picks might look entirely different.

-The Global Startup Heat Map below highlights 5 startups & emerging companies developing additive manufacturing solutions for the automotive industry.
-Moreover, the Heat Map reveals regions that observe a high startup activity and illustrates the geographic distribution of all 469 companies we analyzed for this specific topic.
+The Global Startup Heat Map below highlights 5 startups & emerging companies developing printed electronics solutions.
+Moreover, the Heat Map reveals regions that observe a high startup activity and illustrates the geographic distribution of all 165 companies we analyzed for this specific topic.

 Dycotech Materials – Materials Development